colinmxs/CodenameGenerator/README.md

 ```

 ## Default Configuration
-By default, the name generator will generate a code name consisting of and adjective followed by a noun with a space in between the two.
+By default, the name generator will generate a code name consisting of an adjective followed by a noun with a space in between the two.
 The result will be lowercase.

 ## Available WordBanks
 + Adjectives